Presidency of Lyndon B. Johnson: Urban riots

+In what is known as the "Long hot summer of 1967," more than 150 riots erupted across the United States.
+The Boston Globe called it "a revolution of black Americans against white Americans, a violent petition for the redress of long-standing grievances."
+The Globe asserted that Great Society legislation had affected little fundamental improvement.
+The Newark riots left 26 dead and 1,500 injured.
+The Detroit riot resulted in 43 deaths, 2250 injuries, 4,000 arrests, and millions of dollars' worth of property damage.
+Governor George Romney sent in 7,400 national guard troops to quell fire bombings, looting, and attacks on businesses and police.
+Johnson finally sent in federal troops with tanks and machine guns.
+At an August 2, 1967 cabinet meeting, Attorney General Ramsey Clark warned that untrained and undisciplined local police forces and National Guardsmen might trigger a "guerrilla war in the streets," as evidenced by the climate of sniper fire in Newark and Detroit.
+Snipers created a dangerous situation for both law enforcement and civilians, with shooters often targeting from rooftops and other concealed locations.

 The riots confounded many civil rights activists of both races due to the recent passage of major civil rights legislation.
+Fears of a general "race war" were in the air.
 They also caused a backlash among Northern whites, many of whom stopped supporting civil rights causes.
-Johnson formed an advisory commission, informally known as the Kerner Commission, to explore the causes behind the recurring outbreaks of urban civil disorder.
+Johnson responded by appointing an 11-member advisory commission, informally known as the Kerner Commission, to explore the causes behind the recurring outbreaks of urban civil disorder.
 The commission's 1968 report suggested legislative measures to promote racial integration and alleviate poverty and concluded that the nation was "moving toward two societies, one black, one white—separate and unequal."
 The president, fixated on the Vietnam War and keenly aware of budgetary constraints, barely acknowledged the report.

 One month after the release of the Kerner Commission's report, the April 4, 1968, assassination of Martin Luther King Jr. sparked another wave of violent protests in more than 130 cities across the country.
 A few days later, in a candid comment made to press secretary George Christian concerning the endemic social unrest in the nation's cities, Johnson remarked, "What did you expect?
 I don't know why we're so surprised.
 When you put your foot on a man's neck and hold him down for three hundred years, and then you let him up, what's he going to do?
 He's going to knock your block off."
 Congress, meanwhile, passed the Omnibus Crime Control and Safe Streets Act of 1968, which increased funding for law enforcement agencies and authorized wiretapping in certain situations.
 Johnson considered vetoing the bill, but the apparent popularity of the bill convinced him to sign it.